 - build power by organizing people and organizing money

 - act strategically on urgent, relevant and winnable issues that arise from the ground-up.

 The IP Teams are demonstrably effective.
-The stories of their success are featured in our communique, IP Team Stories.
-Media stories are coming soon.
+The stories of their success are featured in our communique, A Compilation of IP Team Stories.

 As the number of Teams in an area increase, and their impact get to be well-known, the effectiveness of interreligious collaboration will produce a cultural shift.
 In that community, OMNIA expects to see a decrease in people’s tolerance of extremist religion and an increase in their affirmation of pluralistic religion.

 The IP Teams are designed to become a component of a community’s social-infrastructure that encourages democratic citizen engagement for peacebuilding.

-Today, in Northeastern Nigeria there are 94 IP Teams.
-Sri Lanka has 39, Bangladesh has 35, Uganda has 3 and there are 3 Virtual IP Teams, making a total of 165 IP Teams.
-In addition, OMNIA is building Virtual IP Teams via Zoom.
+Today, in Northeastern Nigeria there are 101 IP Teams.
+Sri Lanka has 39, Bangladesh has 35, Uganda has 3 and there are 3 Virtual IP Teams, making a total of 181 IP Teams.
 While OMNIA’s values, principles and method are the same in each country, Teams function according to the unique features of each context.